Rapidfacture/mongoose-multi/readme.md

  db.books.articles.findOneAndUpdate().exec(function(err, doc) {
    // do sth. here with article
  });

+ db.application.customers.findExactOne(function(err, doc) {
+    // err if no or more than one docs are found
+    // do sth. here with customer
+ });

+ db.books.articles.findMinOne(function(err, doc) {
+   // err if no docs are found
+   // do sth. here with article
+ });
 ```

 **Network config file**.
 You might integrate this your way.